Rhône Group: Coty, Inc.

 In June 2013, Rhône along with Berkshire Partners and the Reimann family launched Coty, Inc. (COTY) into an IPO on the New York Stock Exchange raising over $1 billion valuing the company at around $6.7 billion.
 In 2012, Coty bid $10.7 billion for Avon Products Inc, (AVP.N) however due to a delayed response the offer was withdrawn.
 Coty's top 3 competitors are Estee Lauder Cos Inc. (EL.N), L'Oreal SA (OREP.PA) and Elizabeth Arden Inc (RDEN.O).
 Coty's brands in fragrances, color cosmetics including nail, skin and body care products support net revenues of $4.6 billion for the fiscal year ending June 30, 2012.
 Coty's top 10 brands are; Adidas, Calvin Klien, Chloe, Davidoff, Marc Jacobs, OPI, Philosophy, Playboy, Rimmel and Sally Hansen.
 Coty includes beauty brands ranging from ultra-premium luxury to entertainment, which include Balenciaga, Beyonce, Bottega Veneta, Chopard, Guess, Jennifer Lopez, JOOP!, Karl Lagerfeld, Kate Moss, Lady Gaga, Madonna, Roberto Cavalli, Vera Wang, Vivienne Westwood and others.
 Coty repurchased all shares from Rhone Capital and Berkshire partners in June 2014.

 Eden Springs

 In June 2013, Rhône acquired Mayanot Eden best known for its Eden Springs office water-cooler brand for $93.5 million.
 Eden is one of Europe's largest suppliers of watercoolers and the UK's market leader.
 In June 2016, Eden was acquired by Cott for $525 million.

 ASK Chemicals

-In April 2014, Rhône Group acquired ASK Chemicals from German Ashland Inc. and Swiss based Clariant.
+In April 2014, Rhône Group acquired the German ASK Chemicals (JV of Ashland Inc. and Swiss based Clariant).
 The deal was valued at about $350 million.
 ASK Chemicals is a leading foundry chemicals manufacturer with nearly 2,000 employees in 25 countries.
 It encompasses a range of foundry resources such as binders, coatings, feeders, filters and release agents, as well as metallurgical products including inoculants, inoculation wires and master alloys for iron casting.
 In 2013, ASK Chemicals generated annual revenues of €513 million.